Freedom Circle logo

 Exchange of letters between Lord Acton (4 Nov) and Robert E. Lee (15 Dec 1866)

-The assertion of this right [of secession] has been repeatedly made by their [New England] politicians when their party was weak, and Massachusetts, the leading state in hostility to the South, declares in the preamble to her constitution, that the people of that commonwealth 'have the sole and exclusive right of governing themselves as a free sovereign and independent state, and do, and forever hereafter shall, exercise and enjoy every power, jurisdiction, and right which is not, or may hereafter be by them expressly delegated to the United States of America in congress assembled.' ...
+The assertion of this right [of secession] has been repeatedly made by [New England] politicians when their party was weak, and Massachusetts, the leading state in hostility to the South, declares in the preamble to her constitution, that the people of that commonwealth "have the sole and exclusive right of governing themselves as a free sovereign and independent state, and do, and forever hereafter shall, exercise and enjoy every power, jurisdiction, and right which is not, or may hereafter be by them expressly delegated to the United States of America in congress assembled." ...
 R. E. Lee

 Benjamin Franklin: The Man Who Invented the American Dream, by Jim Powell, The Freeman, Apr 1997